HistoriFy/logistics-webapp/README.md

 ## ⚙️ Nginx & Redis Configuration

-- **Nginx:** The configuration is located in `nginx.conf`.
+- **Nginx:** The configuration is located in `logistics_backend/docker-compose-config/nginx.conf`.
 It proxies requests to the Django app and serves static/media files.
-- **Redis:** Configuration is located in `redis.conf` and handles caching and background tasks.
+- **Redis:** Configuration is located in `logistics_backend/docker-compose-config/redis.conf` and handles caching and background tasks.

 ## ⚙️ Celery Setup
 Celery is used for background tasks and operates with Redis as the broker.
-The worker is managed in the `celery` service within `docker-compose.yml`.
+The worker is managed in the `celery` service within `logistics_backend/docker-compose.yml`.